 This is a test run that, by making use of the oh3tr1.rst file previously written by the oh3tr1 test run, restarts the calculation performed by the previous test run and makes a canonical variational theory (CVT) calculation, without tunneling, by following the reaction path using the variational reaction path algorithm based on the Euler method (VRPE option of RPM keyword) with a step size of 0.012 Angstrom.
-The reaction path is calculated between -0.15 Angstrom and +0.15 Angstrom.
+The reaction path is calculated between -0.15Angstrom and +0.15 Angstrom.
 Nonredundant internal coordinates are used for describing the vibrations.
 The user must run the oh3tr1 test run before running oh3tr2, since the restart file to be read, oh3tr2.rst, will be a copy of the oh3tr1.rst file generated by the previous run and located in the same directory.
 Otherwise, the oh3tr2.rst file will not exist, and the program will calculate the frequencies for all the stationary points and the optimum geometry for the saddle point instead of reading them from the restart file.
-It should be noted that the fu75 file is required, and it is used by NWCHEMRATE although not by NWCHEM.
+It should be noted that the fu75 file is required, and it is used by NWChemrate although not by NWChem.
 At the end of the calculation, a new restart file, including the information calculated for the first time in the present run, will take the name of oh3tr2.rst, while the old restart file will be renamed as oh3tr2.rst.old (and this will be unchanged from what was in file oh3tr1.rst at the start of the present run).

-oh3tr2.70 esp.fu70 Input data for NWCHEMRATE

-oh3tr2.75 esp.fu75 Input data for the saddle point

-oh3tr2.dat poly.fu5 Input data for POLYRATE

-oh3tr2.61 esp.fu61 POLYRATE output file containing

-information about the stationary points

-oh3tr2.fu6 poly.fu6 Long output file
+NWChemrate I/O files NWChemrate file names oh3tr2.70 oh3tr2.75 esp.fu70 esp.fu75 Input data for NWChemrate Input data for the saddle point oh3tr2.dat poly.fu5 Input data for Polyrate oh3tr2.61 esp.fu61 Polyrate output file containing information about the oh3tr2.fu6 poly.fu6 stationary points Long output file August 7, 2019 NWChemrate -version 2019 47

 oh3tr2.fu15 poly.fu15 Summary output file

-oh3tr2.rst.old esp.fu83 Restart file read by NWCHEMRATE
+oh3tr2.rst.old esp.fu83 Restart file read by

+NWChemrate

-oh3tr2.rst esp.fu84 Restart file written by NWCHEMRATE
+oh3tr2.rst esp.fu84 Restart file written by

+NWChemrate